Similarities between property and cyber markets present an opportunity

 Buyers in the property sector haven’t been able to secure adequate limits to protect themselves against these rising costs – often due to an inability to determine adequate limits at commercially viable prices.

-As a result, the market is looking at alternative approaches that include more robust risk management approaches by insureds, increased risk retentions, and alternative risk transfer solutions.
+As a result, the market is looking at alternative approaches that include more robust risk management approaches by insureds, increased risk retentions,

-The widening protection gap – cyber
+The widening protection gap—cyber

-As we talked about recently, the protection gap in cyber is also growing – put at $900 billion last year by the Global Federation of Insurance Associations.
+As we talked about recently, the protection gap in cyber is also growing—put at $900 billion last year by the Global Federation of Insurance Associations.

 Unlike property though, cyber has been in a soft market over the past couple of years.
 Even with rates stabilizing and loss ratios improving for insurers, the right amount of cover has been elusive, especially for large organizations.
 Similar to property, the frequency and scale of cyber losses grew to record levels in 2023.
-Similar to property, risk officers are increasingly looking at alternative approaches to both risk management and risk financing, including increased risk retentions and alternative transfer solutions.
+Also similar to property, risk officers are increasingly looking at alternative approaches to both risk management and risk financing, including increased risk retentions and alternative transfer solutions.
 On the latter, organizations are looking to captive structures, as we talked about a few months ago.

 Captives as a solution